tmsdev/Tms.Hcaptcha/README.md

 Sick of using Google reCAPTCHA in your sites?

 We too.
-Gladly, there is an alternative, which respects data privacy and improves performance.
+Gladly, there is an alternative, which respects data privacy (at least according to https://www.hcaptcha.com/privacy) and improves performance.
 This package provides a [hCaptcha](https://www.hcaptcha.com/) form element for [Neos.Form](https://github.com/neos/form) & [Neos.Form.Builder](https://github.com/neos/form-builder).

+By default, the hCaptcha widget will be rendered only on form interaction.

 ## Install